Getting Started

 Realize though that this is to make your code more human-readable, and will have no effect on how it gets run by Racket.
 That doesn’t make it any less important (in fact, I’d argue it makes it MORE important if you ever want to share your code).

-is just one function that makes compound images.
-Make sure to check out the other functions that do similar things like above
+Of course overlay is just one function that makes compound images.
+Make sure to check out the other functions that do similar things like above (documentation link) and beside(documentation link).

 Part 3.
 Concentric Diamonds